 You’ve booked a week off work and filled it with exciting plans.
-You’re going to take a trip to the beach, finally open that book you’ve been meaning to read, make a long overdue visit to your parents, and generally recharge your batteries.
-Then it happens, day one of your holiday and you get sick.
+You’re going to take a trip to the beach, finally open that book you’ve been meaning to read, make a long overdue visit to your parents, and recharge your batteries.
+Then it happens – day one of your holiday and you get sick.
 What could be worse?
-Not being able to cancel your leave would be a start.

 Getting sick during annual leave is the last thing anyone wants, but it happens.
-As a manager, knowing ahead of time how to deal with this type of leave overlap, including what the law says, will make managing it a piece of cake.
+As a manager, knowing how to deal with this sticky situation in advance will save you headaches when it eventually happens.
+We’ll explore how to deal with things when sick leave overlaps with annual leave, including what the law says about it.

-What to do when employees get sick during annual leave?
+What should you do when employees get sick during annual leave?

-Put simply, if someone gets sick during annual leave then yes, you need to give them the option to cancel their annual leave, record it as sickness, and allow them to take the annual leave at a later date It’s only fair, given that they’d be allowed to take sick leave if they weren’t off on holiday in the first place.
+Put simply, if someone gets sick during annual leave then yes, you need to give them the option to cancel their annual leave, record it as sickness, and allow them to take their holiday at a later date.
+It’s only fair, given that they’d be allowed to take sick leave if they weren’t off on holiday in the first place.

-Forcing someone to take precious annual leave when they can’t do anything with it isn’t only mean-spirited, it’s probably bad for your business, too.
+Forcing someone to use their precious leave entitlement when they can’t do anything with it isn’t just mean-spirited, it’s probably bad for your business, too.
 Taking time off is important, giving people the chance to relax, unwind, and focus on the things that bring them joy.

-If their long-awaited week of holiday is ruined by a stomach bug or bout of flu, they’re not going to benefit from it.
+If their long-awaited period of annual leave is ruined by a stomach bug or bout of flu, they’re not going to benefit from it.
 Taking away their option to use those days of annual leave at another time means they’re more likely to suffer from burnout or lack of motivation in the long term and will end up being less productive overall.

 They did this on the basis that there’s a fundamental difference between the purpose of sick leave versus annual leave.
-Annual leave is supposed to give people the chance to rest and relax however they want to.
-Sick leave, on the other hand, is specifically given so they can recover from an illness.
+Holiday leave is supposed to give people the chance to rest and relax however they want to.
+Sick leave, on the other hand, is specifically given so they can recover during a period of sickness.

 The ECJ ruling, related to the Stringer v HMRC case, even included guidance on how it relates to the existing Working Time Regulations 1998.
-The quick summary is that employees on sick leave should still accrue statutory annual leave allowance and any annual leave that’s cancelled as a result of sickness absence is allowed to be carried over to the next year.
+In short, employees on sick leave should still accrue statutory annual leave allowance.
+Any holiday entitlement that’s cancelled as a result of sickness absence during one holiday year is something they can carry over to the next leave year.

 Can employees take annual leave while on long-term sickness absence?